This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

-- Add the sauteed vegetables and remaining ingredients (save the mozzarella) to a mixing bowl and combine
+- Add the sauteed vegetables and remaining ingredients to a mixing bowl and combine

 - WE LOVE SPICY FOOD My husband and I are a fan of spicy food.
 Typically, this means that I do not take the time to de-seed and de-vein peppers like jalapenos.
 You should devein your jalapenos if you wish.
 You might also omit this from the dish.

 - BROILING/BAKING IS OPTIONAL This dip is ready to eat after you mix all of the ingredients.
-To have a restaurant quality finish (bubbly cheese crust on top of the dip), I put this in the oven with Mozzarella Cheese on top!
+To have a restaurant quality finish (bubbly cheese crust on top of the dip), I put this in the oven with a handful of Mozzarella Cheese on top!

 - YOU CAN QUICKLY SOFTEN CREAM CHEESE IN THE MICROWAVE Most times, I start cooking and forget to take the cream cheese out of the refrigerator to soften.
 To save time/correct my mistake, I remove the cream cheese from its foil-like wrapper and warm the cream cheese in a microwave safe bowl for 30-60 seconds.